PaperPrototype/Intro-Coding-and-Computers/5 - Arrays + Pointers/Lecture/english.md

 ![argv in c](/Assets/argv.png)

 Not to complicated (it probably sounded complicated).
-The word `argv` stands for "argument vector" (honestly this name is jsut traditional).
+The word `argv` stands for "argument vector" (honestly this name is just a tradition).

-Lets use `argv`!
-Lets make simple a program that gets our name, then prints it out along with a "hello" message.
+Lets use `argv` for a simple a program that gets our name, then prints it out along with a "hello" message.

+Change your code to the following.

 ```c
 #include <stdio.h>